 HANGMAN, n.
 An officer of the law charged with duties of the highest dignity and utmost gravity, and held in hereditary disesteem by a populace having a criminal ancestry.” ibid

 No one was ever accused of participating in any of the lynchings.
-Ten years later, in February 1878, John Reno was released from prison and returned to Rockford.
-He quietly worked the family farm for five years before being arrested for counterfeiting.
+Ten years later, in February 1878, John Reno was finally released from the Missouri prison and returned to Rockford.
+He quietly worked on the family farm for five years before being arrested for counterfeiting.
 After serving another three year sentence, he died in his home, January 31st, 1895.
 And that was the end of the Reno gang of Indiana, if not the world’s best train robbers, at least the world’s first.
 And there is something to be said for that.

 “A man who has never gone to school may steal from a freight car.
 But if he has a university education, he may steal the whole railroad.”
 Theodore Roosevelt.